 Some things feel so out of reach, it almost feels pointless to pursue them.
 Such as, growing out your natural hair color.
 I know, deep.
-I have had so many times where I’ve thought about it.
-And so many times where I have just given up.
+I’ve thought about it so many times.
+And so many times I’ve just given up.
 Or made a compromise of “just” adding highlights.

 But of course it’s possible to grow your natural hair color.
 And I managed to do just that!
 In the photo above you’ll see my natural color.
 It’s pretty awesome.
 But also – it’s not that magical.
 To be totally honest, I’m sometimes dreaming of adding blonde highlights again (but I think I’ll still stick with my natural color).